bennettslin/yearlings_bobtail_app/audio-slider-notes.md

     * Do for mini. (/)
     * Do for laptop. (/)

-* Have slider also render only after renderReady. (/)
+* Have slider also render only after renderable. (/)

 * Revisit stanzas that are too short to be their own stanzas. (/)